We have made the difficult decision to postpone all Duke TIP recognition ceremonies originally scheduled for the spring of 2020.

-Each spring, Duke TIP holds special award ceremonies each spring to honor 7th Grade Talent Search participants who do exceptionally well on the ACT or SAT.
+Each spring, Duke TIP holds special award ceremonies to honor 7th Grade Talent Search participants who do exceptionally well on the ACT or SAT.

-There are two kinds of ceremonies: State Recognition Ceremonies in each of the sixteen states with the largest talent search enrollment, and the Grand Recognition Ceremony, taking place at Duke University for students with the highest scores.
+There are two kinds of ceremonies: State Recognition Ceremonies, which take place the states with the largest talent search enrollments, and the Grand Recognition Ceremony, which takes place at Duke University and honors those students with the highest scores.

 The Grand Recognition Ceremony takes place at Duke’s Cameron Indoor Stadium each year.

 Updated information for the 2020 Grand Recognition Ceremony is now available.